Becoming Mr. Lincoln

-I became involved in portraying Mister Lincoln in 1990 or so, when I was teaching German at the University of Michigan and living very much in what I have come to call my “professorial phase” of life: full beard with moustache, wearing a corduroy jacket with leather patches on the elbows.
+I started portraying Mister Lincoln in 1989, when I was teaching German at the University of Michigan and living very much in what I have come to call my “professorial phase” of life: full beard with moustache, wearing a corduroy jacket with leather patches on the elbows.
 My wife commented one day that if I shaved off my moustache, I’d look just like Abraham Lincoln.
 I shaved it off, and lo-and-behold, there he was!

 Shortly thereafter, I attended my first reenactment as a “walk-on,” just showing up, and found to my amazement and great pleasure just how delightful and what an honor it was to be treated like President Lincoln—acknowledged by civilians with a hearty “Howdy, Abe,” or a sincerely respectful “Good afternoon, Mister President,” and saluted by soldiers of all ranks who came to attention when I approached.
 I spoke at that event, attended the Ball, and met hundreds of reenactors and visitors over the course of the weekend.
 The organizers invited me back for the next year, and I got paid.